-Scope assigned a (P)BBB-SF rating to the senior notes, incorporating the results from its cash flow analysis.
-Scope's cash flow analysis derives expected loss over the expected weighted average life of the senior notes from the beginning of the amortisation period9.
-This analysis considers i) the portfolio assumptions described in section 4, i.e., the probability distribution of portfolio defaults, rating-conditional recoveries given default and rating-conditional residual-value losses on performing contracts, ii) the financial structure and credit-enhancement mechanisms outlined in section 5, and iii) additional cash-flow assumptions on the assets and liabilities, as outlined in the section below.
+Scope has assigned a BBB-{SF} rating to the senior notes, incorporating the results from its cash flow analysis.
+Scope's cash flow analysis derives expected loss over the expected weighted average life of the senior notes from the beginning of the amortisation period.
+This analysis considers i) portfolio assumptions described in section 4, i.e., the probability distribution of portfolio defaults, rating-conditional recoveries given default and rating-conditional residual-value losses on performing contracts, ii) the financial structure and credit-enhancement mechanisms outlined in section 5, and iii) additional cash-flow assumptions on the assets and liabilities, as outlined in the section below.